 Description: The National Library of Virtual Manipulatives (NLVM) is a free online library of K-12 digital math manipulatives.
 This webshop introduces how students and teachers can use the 116 Java applets and related activities to build mathematical concept knowledge.
-It will also get you thinking about its uses for students working on a VGLA or VSEP assessment.

 Description: This 17 minute video with activities provides a brief overview of assistive technology.
 It describes the laws and definitions of AT and the benefits of AT with student examples.